Syzygies of some invariant rings with cyclic group actions: Introduction

 Our next main result expands to the five invariant case, proving:

 \begin{prop} With notation as above, if $(p-(a\inv b)_p)(p-(ab\inv)_p) = 2p+1$ then $S^G_{a,b}$ is generated by 5 invariants (i.e. codim $\ker \varphiab=3$). \end{prop}

 Unlike Theorem \ref{thm1}, the converse of this proposition is not guaranteed (see Example \ref{ex2}).
-Moreover, in Propositions \ref{2p+1 lower ker} and \ref{2p+1 upper ker} we show that $\ker \varphiab$ is determinantal in the five invariant case, from which we conclude the free resolution of $S^G_{a,b}$ is given by an Eagon-Northcott complex.
+Moreover, in Propositions \ref{2p+1 lower ker} and \ref{2p+1 upper ker} we show that $\ker \varphiab$ is generated by the maximal minors of a matrix in the five invariant case, from which we conclude the free resolution of $S^G_{a,b}$ is given by an Eagon-Northcott complex.

 We then veer from cases that consider the number of generating invariants to a particular case that determines when the multidegrees of generating invariants live on precisely two lines.
 We classify conditions on $p,a,b$ under which this case occurs.
-These resolutions are not necessarily determinantal.
+These resolutions are not necessarily presented by ideals of maximal minors of the expected codimension.

 This paper is broken up as follows: In $\S$\ref{section2}, we provide examples relevant to Theorem \ref{thm1} and Proposition \ref{prop2}.
 In $\S$\ref{section3}, we prove an equivalent statement of Theorem \ref{thm1} and in $\S$\ref{section4} we provide the corresponding free resolution.
 In $\S$\ref{section5}, we prove an equivalent statement of Proposition \ref{prop2}.
 We conclude in $\S$\ref{section6}, classifying when the multidegrees of invariants live on two lines.